sagemath/trac_to_gh/Issue 9274.md

 # Issue 9274: do some cleanup of the deps file, as suggested by Carl Hansen

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9274

 Original creator: was